duyfken/alternative-frontends/README.md

 - **Narwhal 2 for Reddit** 💰

-   - Narwhal 2 is the most customizable app for Reddit.
+   - Narwhal 2 is the most customisable app for Reddit.
 This is an all new app designed from the ground up to be the successor to Narwhal 1.
 Requires using an Apple App Store subscription to get any data from Reddit API.
    - Official Website (N/A) | Repo (N/A)
    - [ ] Closed Source
    - [x] [Download for free](https://apps.apple.com/gb/app/narwhal-2-for-reddit/id845422455)